triamnetwork/triam-docs/docs/guides/anchor/compliance-server.md

 </nav>

 [^compliance_memos]: Compliance transactions with the bridge server don’t support the `memo` field.
-The actual transaction’s `memo` will store a hash used to verify that the transaction submitted to the Stellar network matches the one agreed upon during initial compliance checks.
+The actual transaction’s `memo` will store a hash used to verify that the transaction submitted to the Triam network matches the one agreed upon during initial compliance checks.
 Your `extra_memo` data will be transmitted instead during the compliance checks.
 For details, see [the compliance protocol](../compliance-protocol.md).

 [^ssl]: Requiring that public services are available via SSL helps keep things secure.
 While testing, you can get free certificates from http://letsencrypt.org.
 You can also generate your own self-signed certificates, but you must add them to all the computers in your tests.